1 Lamington National Park

 The region also boasts quaint and charming towns, grand landscapes, forested valleys and waterfalls.
 Take a wander on one of the many walking trails.
 This place is a walker’s dream!
 Immerse yourself in Indigenous culture and rich history.
 Visit the famous Three Sisters and learn about its value to the local Indigenous Australians.
 Hop on the steepest passenger railway in the world, the Scenic Railway, with a thrilling 52-degree incline!

-"The Blue Mountains has such a beautiful community of people, local shops right in the middle of a World Heritage National Park.
-Within 10 minutes walk, you can be immersed in such a beautiful wilderness.
-It's a place for all seasons".Local hosts, Monique and Jason
+"The Blue Mountains has such a beautiful community of people and it's right in the middle of a World Heritage National Park."Local hosts, Monique and Jason

 Fraser Island is the world’s largest sand island, stretching over 123 kilometres along the southern coast of Queensland.
 This rugged island features champagne pools, extensive beaches, towering pines and has over 100 freshwater lakes.
 It is the only place in the world where tall rainforests grow on the sand dunes.